Cirrus-Minor/witchblast/readme.txt

 Thanks to

 Billx (who suggested me the title "Witch Blast")
-Mika Attila (for his contribution concerning the Linux version) Ruth (for the english corrections)
+Mika Attila (for his "coding" contribution during the development) Ruth (for the english corrections)
 Geheim (for the German translation)
 Achpile (for the Russian version and his help in the code)